What is Azure IoT Hub?

 Azure IoT Hub is a managed service hosted in the cloud that acts as a central message hub for communication between an IoT application and its attached devices.
 You can connect millions of devices and their backend solutions reliably and securely.
 Almost any device can be connected to an IoT hub.

-Several messaging patterns are supported, including device-to-cloud telemetry, uploading files from devices, and request-reply methods to control your devices from the cloud.
+Several messaging patterns are supported, including device-to-cloud messages, uploading files from devices, and request-reply methods to control your devices from the cloud.
 IoT Hub also supports monitoring to help you track device creation, device connections, and device failures.

 IoT Hub scales to millions of simultaneously connected devices and millions of events per second to support your IoT workloads.
-For more information about scaling your IoT Hub, see IoT Hub scaling.
-To learn more about the tiers of service offered by IoT Hub, check out the pricing page.

 You can integrate IoT Hub with other Azure services to build complete, end-to-end solutions.
 For example, use:

 Azure Event Grid to enable your business to react quickly to critical events in a reliable, scalable, and secure manner.